 - He said he would have been a failure as a person without his wife.
 He would not be this Buffet if he had not married her.
 She was 19 when he married her.
 She did 95% of the work in raising their kids.

 - During the lunch, he made a clear effort to talk to the women at the table.
 Both about business and about how to combine family and career.
-When he first got to the table, we noticed that he was sitting near mostly men and so we were moving people around as he sat down.
+When he first got to the table, we noticed that he was sitting near mostly men and so we moved people around as he sat down.
 He noticed this and made an noticeable effort to talk to everyone during the lunch, but especially the women.
 A factoid from today’s news: China has more self-made women billionaires than any other country.

 - He told me he followed an inner scorecard.
 Something he learned from his father.